-Being prepared for college is more important than ever and for many high school seniors, the last months of high school are spent getting ready to head off to college.
+Being prepared for college is more important than ever.
+For many high school seniors, the last months of high school are spent getting ready to head off to college.
 For these students, this means researching career choices, corresponding majors, and colleges that meet those desires.
 But what about how to financially prepare for college?

-It also means filling out application forms and anxiously awaiting a decision.
-Once the acceptance letters arrive and the last summer arrives, dorm furnishings will be bought and thousands of students will head off to begin the next chapters in their lives.
+Preparation also means filling out application forms… and anxiously awaiting a decision.
+Once the acceptance letters arrive and the last summer arrives, dorm furnishings will be bought; thousands of students will head off to begin the next chapters in their lives.
 But is this all it takes to be prepared for college?

 One of the most overlooked areas when preparing to head off to college is that of financial readiness.
-Many students head off to college no financially wiser than when they were kids and this can impact their education and careers.
-One huge consequence that comes to mind is accumulation of student debt, a burden that can last for a large portion of their careers post-graduation.
+Many students head off to college no financially wiser than when they were kids.
+Unfortunately, this can impact their education and careers.
+One huge consequence is accumulation of student debt, a burden that can last through to your career post-graduation.
 In 2016, the average student graduated with over $37,000 in student debt.
 Along with the adventures and opportunities that college brings, it also brings financial obligations.
 To prepare for financial success in college, check out these tips.

 Get to know financial aid

-Taking the time to understand the terms of your potential financial aid packages can make a huge difference in how you choose to finance your college career and dictate your journey when repaying student loans.
+Taking the time to understand the terms of your potential financial aid packages can make a huge difference!
+The difference in how you choose to finance your college career and repay student loans, for example.
 Because students often do not take the time to thoroughly research their financial aid options, a lot of them end up unaware of the many options that exist including different repayment plans apart from the standard repayment plan of ten years.

 Look into eligibility requirements for financial aid and start researching possible scholarship or grant awards available from your state or college.
 Many colleges offer an application fee waiver for low income students.
 If you are looking to get a loan, be sure to make use of comparison tools to evaluate your loan options and the interest rates that come with them.